 By comparison, in that same period, there were 6,030 bankruptcies in which contributions were paid and administrated by trustees (Official and registered), returning only $85,899,315, being around $14,245.33 paid in dividends per administration.

 For those concerned about their debt, and meet those threshold requirements detailed above, a debt agreement is favourable for both creditors and debtors.

 What Are My Options?

-If you require debt managment assistance and want to assess your options, Rostron Carlyle Rojas lawyers offer consultation on a variety of debt options, including representation and advice on preparing, entering and approaching administrations of debt agreements.
-To discuss the possibility of arranging a debt agreement, or other debt alleviation options, contact our Brisbane Lawyers on (07) 3009 8444 or by email at [email protected] or our Sydney Lawyers on (02) 9307 8900 at [email protected].
+If you require debt management assistance and want to assess your options, Rostron Carlyle Rojas lawyers offer consultation on a variety of debt options, including representation and advice on preparing, entering, and approaching administrations of debt agreements.
+To discuss the possibility of arranging a debt agreement, or other debt alleviation options, contact our Brisbane Lawyers at (07) 3009 8444 or by email at [email protected] or our Sydney Lawyers at (02) 9307 8900 at [email protected].

 The blog published by Rostron Carlyle Rojas Lawyers is intended as general information only and is not legal advice on any subject matter.
 By viewing the blog posts, the reader understands there is no solicitor-client relationship between the reader and the author.
 The blog should not be used as a substitute for legal advice from a legal practitioner, and readers are urged to consult RCR on any legal queries concerning a specific situation.